Nickwasused/twitter-data-export-to-blocklist/docs/index.md

 # Docs for Twitter-data-export-to-blocklist

 This Page is going to instruct you how to use the program.

 # Setup (Based on Windows)

-Requirements for this Guide are Python3 with pip3.
+Requirements for this Guide are:

+- Python3
+- pip3

 If you don't have Python3 installed then here is a Guide: [https://phoenixnap.com/kb/how-to-install-python-3-windows](https://phoenixnap.com/kb/how-to-install-python-3-windows)

 Continue by downloading the Repository code from here: [https://github.com/Nickwasused/twitter-data-export-to-blocklist/archive/refs/heads/main.zip](https://github.com/Nickwasused/twitter-data-export-to-blocklist/archive/refs/heads/main.zip)